-Belin Memorial United Methodist — Murrells Inlet, South Carolina
+Belin Memorial UMC — Murrells Inlet, South Carolina

-The church building sufficed until renovations were needed in 1955, and in 1977 the entire church was moved 75 feet to the center of the lot, a project which included doubling the size of the sanctuary.
-The intensive project was completed in 1978, with much of the work being done by members of the church along with then-pastor, the Reverend Wesley Farr.
-However, the growing congregation was in need of yet another sanctuary by 1991, and the current structure – which was built to resemble the first one – was built and in use by 1992.
+The 1925 church, built from Oakland’s repurposed planks, required renovations in 1955 (3).
+In 1977 the entire church was moved 75 feet, an endeavor which also included doubling the size of the sanctuary.
+This intensive project was completed in 1978, with much of the work undertaken by members of the church and then-pastor, the Reverend Wesley Farr (3).
+Belin Memorial’s congregation continued to grow, and by 1991, needed a still larger sanctuary.
+The current structure – which was built to resemble the original church – was dedicated in 1992 (3).

 Reflections on Belin Memorial United Methodist

 Artist Tim Matthew, who shares the painting below writes, “My goal through my artwork is to capture the beauty of South Carolina on canvas.
 I was riding through Murrells Inlet one day and saw this church.
 Its stunning beauty and location by a marsh attracted me so I stopped to take a few photos.
 I loved the way the evening light was falling across the church at the time I was there.
 Back in my studio, I created this painting.
 I hope it captures the beauty of Belin UMC and also of South Carolina.”

 * “The Waccamaw Neck” or “The Neck” refers to the land between the Waccamaw River and the Atlantic Ocean and includes Murrells Inlet, Pawleys Island, and Litchfield Beach.